AtharvaVSawant/local-tinyllama-chatbot/README.md

 # 2. Install dependencies
 pip install -r requirements.txt

-# 3. Run the chatbot (model will be auto-downloaded from Hugging Face on first run)
+# 3. Run the app
 streamlit run app.py
 ```

 > **Note:** On the first run, the TinyLlama model (~600MB) will be automatically downloaded from Hugging Face and cached locally.
-After that, it runs fully offline.
+After that, the app runs fully offline.

 ---

 ## 💬 Usage

-1. Launch the app using the command above
+1. Launch the app with `streamlit run app.py`
-2. Wait for the model to load (first run may take a moment to download)
+2. Wait for the model to load (first run may take a minute)
-3. Type your message in the chat input
+3. Type any message in the chat input
-4. Get instant responses from TinyLlama — all locally!
+4. Get responses from TinyLlama — all on your machine!

 ---